-Figure 13.
-Guideline for number of samples for ABA analysis based on tonnes of waste rock disturbed, and the number of samples collected from different New Zealand mines for consenting (AEE) purposes or during operations.
+Figure 12.
+Guideline for number of samples for ABA analysis based on tonnes of waste rock disturbed, and the number of samples collected from different New Zealand mines for assessment of environmental effects (AEE) for consenting or during operations.

 Density of sampling should ensure that the complete sequence of rocks to be disturbed by mining is sampled.
-Sufficient samples of each rock type encountered in the sequence that is to be disturbed by mining should be submitted for ABA analysis to enable classification of the rock with a desired statistical certainty.
+Sufficient samples of each rock type encountered in the sequence that is to be disturbed by mining should be submitted for ABA analysis to enable classification of the rock with the desired statistical certainty.

 If drill cores are not collected and/or drilling processes produce rock chips, then rock chips may also be collected for analysis.
-Prior to submission for analysis, the rock chips should be sieved and rinsed because they may be contaminated with additives used during drilling.
+Prior to submission for analysis the rock chips should be sieved and rinsed because they may be contaminated with additives used during drilling.
 These additives can alter the results of ABA tests.